Booking and test day

 - The Domesday Book recorded settlements, land, people and animals after the Norman Conquest.

-- Identify Boudicca, Hadrian’s Wall and the Picts.
+- Hadrian’s Wall is linked to Roman Britain and the Picts.

-- Link the Angles and Saxons to the English language.
+- The Angles and Saxons are linked to the English language.

-- Link 1066 to the Battle of Hastings and William the Conqueror.
+- 1066 means the Battle of Hastings, William the Conqueror and Norman rule.

 Stonehenge, Skara Brae, Maiden Castle, Julius Caesar, Emperor Claudius, Boudicca, Hadrian’s Wall, Picts, St Patrick, St Columba, St Augustine, Danelaw, King Alfred the Great, Battle of Hastings, William the Conqueror, Domesday Book.